 ad ii) The Boolean markings of BLT and BN correspond bijectively, because no Boolean marking of BN marks both places pi and pf.
 Under this correspondence also the markings, which are reachable from the basemarking of both systems (BLT, BMBLT) and (BN, BMBN), correspond bijectively.
 Therefore BLT is well-formed iff BN is well-formed, which proves the first equivalence,.
 The last equivalence follows from Proposition 4.4, part 2), QED.

 By Proposition 4.4, part 2, we have reduced the question, if a given Boolean loop tree is or-well-structured and well-formed, to the analogous question about an elementary Boolean loop.
 The following remark follows easily from Definition 4.1.

 Or-well-structured and well-formed elementary Boolean loops (Remark)

-The class of or-well-structured and well-formed elementary Boolean loops is the smallest set ELwof with the following properties:
+The class of or-well-structured and well-formed elementary Boolean loops is the smallest set ELowf with the following properties:

-ELwof contains every elementary Boolean loop without transitions of type or.
+ELowf contains every elementary Boolean loop without transitions of type or.

-ELwof contains every elementary or-alternative (cf. Definition 2.3).
+ELowf contains every elementary or-alternative (cf. Definition 2.3).

-For B1, B2 ELwof also the place refinement of B1 by B2 at a place different from the base point of B1 belongs to ELwof.
+For B1, B2 ELowf also the place refinement of B1 by B2 at a place different from the base point of B1 belongs to ELowf.

 The question about well-formedness of elementary Boolean loops, which have only transitions of logical type and resp. xor, has already been answered in a paper by Genrich and Thiagarajan ([GT1984]).
-They introduced a class of net systems, called bipolar synchronization schemes (bp schemes), which turn out to be special Boolean net systems.
+They introduced a class of net systems, called bipolar synchronisation schemes (bp schemes), which turn out to be special Boolean net systems.

 Bp schemes (Remark)

-i) A Boolean net system BNS = ( BN, BM ) is called bipolar synchronization scheme (bp scheme) iff BN is a Boolean T-net and all transitions have logical type xor resp. and.
+i) A Boolean net system BNS = ( BN, BM ) is called bipolar synchronisation scheme (bp scheme) iff BN is a Boolean T-net and all transitions have logical type xor resp. and.

 ii) For a bp scheme BP the following facts hold: